Applied-Machine-Learning-2022/AWS-DeepRacer-jcar-uark/README.md

 if (diff_heading > DIFF_HEADING_THRESHOLD) and speed >= SPEED_THRESHOLD:
     reward -= 4
 ```
+In the code block above, we find the previous milestone, next milestone, and a milestone 6 points in the future.
+We then calculate the measure (in degrees) of the current direction we are facing, and the direction we will face 6 points in the future.
+We find the difference between these two variables.
+If this difference is greater than a certain value (stored in DIFF_HEADING_THRESHOLD), it indicates that a corner exists close ahead of the agent at the time.
+If the difference is greater than the threshold and the agent is going faster than the speed threshold (stored in SPEED_THRESHOLD), we penalize the agent.
+This works to incentivize the agent to take corners more slowly.

 ## Reward Graph
 The reward graph shows the model's progress as it trains.
 It is a line grpah with three lines: Average reward (training), Average percentage completion (training), and Average percentage completion (evaluating).
 The final reward graph is shown below.